Inside: Knowing how to talk to kids about sex, overwhelms many parents. Find out how to talk to kids about sex, when they appear uninterested.

 You’ll find over 250 books reviewed and listed in my sex education books for children page.
 You’ll find books for tweens and teens as well as on specific topics like porn, consent, sexting, puberty, friendships and more.

 Don’t forget about your own learning.
 It is pretty easy to forget a lot of information from your own schooling or your single days.

-If you no longer have to worry about contraception in your own relationship, then there's a very good chance that you're not up-to-date on the best forms of contraception.
-Or you may not be aware that pornography is very different to the playboy magazines that you used to find hidden in the back shed.
+If you no longer have to worry about contraception in your own relationship, then there’s a very good chance that you’re not up-to-date on the best forms of contraception.
+Or you may not be aware that pornography is very different from the playboy magazines that you used to find hidden in the back shed.

 And don’t feel that you need to know everything there is to know about sex.
 I’ve been working in this field for over 25 years and I still don’t know everything!

 It is really important that you keep the conversation casual.

 No one enjoys a lecture (adults included).